 Origin Stories is The Leakey Foundation’s podcast about how we became human.

-Carl Sagan explores the evolution of human intelligence from the big bang, fifteen billion years ago, through today in this never-before-released archival lecture.
+Carl Sagan explores the evolution of human intelligence in this never-before-released archival lecture.

 Season Three Trailer

 A new discovery rewrites the story of the origins of our species.

 Episode 27: Out of Eden the Long Way

 Paul Salopek is a Pulitzer Prize-winning journalist on an epic journey, tracing the path of ancient human migration on foot.